 The Storyboard Designer editor is the central location for all design activities for your application.
 It provides a visual representation of all of the screens of the application and allows designers to edit the screen content and get immediate feedback about the look and feel of the application.

-> which opens up a new editor with all of the selected layers shown individually.
-If changes are made to a layer in this mode, the change will be reflected in all of the screens that reference the changed layer.The right-hand side of the editor contains a fly-out palette toolbar that provides the basic visual design elements for the application; screens, layers, and controls.
-These can be selected and dropped onto the editor to start building up the application.
+The right-hand side of the editor contains a vertical toolbar that provides the basic visual design elements for creating the visual content.
+These can be selected and dropped into the editor to start building up the application.

 Content can be moved within its container by selecting one or more items and then using the arrow keys to move the item.
-By default, the movement is in 10 pixel increments when using the keyboard, but if the SHIFT key is held down while using the arrows the content will move one pixel at a time in the desired direction.
+By default, the movement is in 10-pixel increments when using the keyboard, but if the SHIFT key is held down while using the arrows the content will move one pixel at a time in the desired direction.

-There are a number of keyboard shortcuts for common operations these can be displayed on-screen by selecting
+In addition to the ones already mentioned, there are several keyboard shortcuts for common operations that can be displayed on-screen by selecting Help > Key Assist… from the main menu.

-> from the main menu.The GDE editor has the ability to choose a Freeform Layout, this allows the user to manually position their screens in the editor rather than using a grid layout.
+The GDE editor has the ability to choose a Freeform Layout, this allows the user to manually position their screens in the editor rather than using a grid layout.
 Each Screen working set has a unique freeform layout that is preserved when the GDE editor is saved.

 Here's another example of a Freeform layout where screens are visually organized into groups: